bornagojsic/judo/README.md

 Judo (*Just Do It*) is a simple TUI for managing todo lists.
 You can create multiple lists, add items to them, mark items as complete, and delete items or entire lists when you're done.

 The interface shows your lists on the left side and the items from the selected list on the right side.
+You can manage multiple databases, switch between them, and create new ones on the fly.
 All your data is saved locally on your computer, so your todos persist between sessions.

 ## Why Another Todo App